LucKy232/GPlanner/README.md

 # GPlanner
 A simple offline idea planner made in Godot.
+Android .apk export is experimental for testing only.

 Features:
 - Add elements similar to sticky notes that contain a single line of text.
 Can move, resize, hide & change their style.